atmosx/kms-local-example/README.md

 # Local KMS Envelope Encryption with LocalStack and Docker

 This repository demonstrates how to run a local AWS KMS-compatible endpoint using LocalStack and how to perform envelope encryption in Python.
-You’ll generate a data key with KMS, encrypt a file locally with AES-256-GCM, and store the encrypted data key alongside the ciphertext.[^1]
+You’ll generate a data key with KMS, encrypt a file locally with AES-256-GCM, and store the encrypted data key alongside the ciphertext.

-- LocalStack provides local KMS APIs so you can create and use symmetric keys for development and testing.[^1]
+- LocalStack provides local KMS APIs so you can create and use symmetric keys for development and testing.
-- It runs easily via Docker Compose.[^2]
+- It runs easily via Docker Compose.
-- Services are exposed on the edge port 4566 by default.[^3]
+- Services are exposed on the edge port 4566 by default.

 ## Prerequisites

-- Docker and Docker Compose installed and running.[^2]
+- Docker and Docker Compose installed and running.
 - Python 3.9+ and `pip`.
 - Optional: AWS CLI for quick verification.